CyberFlaw/cdp-rumble-backend/README.md

 ## End Points

-**Note**: You can use the `endpoint.json` file and import it to Hopscotch and replace it with the deployed URI
+**Note**: You can use the `endpoint.json` and import it to Hopscotch and replace it with the deployed URI

 - `GET: /` : Health Check